peasantsboot/MigrationExercise/exercises/ex2/README.md

 ### Option 2: Using your own API client

+Skip this option if you have used the Bruno API client to test the integration scenario.

 1. Open your own API client and create a new **POST** request.

 2. Paste the copied end point from the clipboard into the URL field.